vvedeshh/Aether/README.md

 ---

 ## 🚀 Keyboard Shortcuts
-- Key	Action
-- E	Spawn particle(s) at mouse
+- E to Spawn particle(s) at mouse
-- F	Apply random force to all particles
+- F	to Apply random force to all particles

 ---